If you ask James, he’d say I never actually tasted the food I ate.

 He would’ve slaughtered a whole pig, had it flushed, seasoned and on the grill, lest we starve.

-We’d toss our bags in our rooms, and report to the kitchen to sniff around.
-We’d fling the fridge open to reveal a Wonderland of different ready-to-eat foods, with a fridge stocked so well you’d think Thanksgiving had just passed.
+We’d toss our bags in our rooms, and report to the kitchen to sniff around, flinging open the fridge to Wonderland of ready-to-eat foods; it was like Thanksgiving all over again.

 Family-sized bags of chips and cereal sat atop the fridge.

 The wood-laminated countertops were littered in one corner with cookies, always a fresh-baked cake, and other sweets.
-The freezer; butter pecan ice cream was a staple.
+In the freezer; butter pecan ice cream was a staple.

-In every crevice, food sat out ready to be chosen.
+In almost every crevice, food sat out for the taking.

 We’d fry up a whole bag of Ore Ida after school, and pan fry a burger or two with a cup of kool-aid on the side.

-We’d go out to eat; eat the bread, the appetizers, our entree & sometimes even desserts driving back home loosening our seat belt in delight of what we’d just done.
+We’d go out to eat; eat the bread, the appetizers, our entree & sometimes even take dessert t0-go driving back home loosening our seat belt in delight of what we’d just done.

-We’d stock up on Chinese food on every-man-for-himself Fridays, with extra chicken wings dipped in mambo sauce to share, barely saving any for the next day.
+We’d stock up on Chinese food on every-man-for-himself Fridays, with extra chicken wings dipped in mambo sauce to share, leaving scraps for the next day.

 During Christmas (the only major holiday spent at home) we’d cook up a bevy of meats–some grilled, some fried, and some baked– along with rich sides, buttery breads and sumptuous desserts; a food coma indeed.